-5.4.1 For machinery spaces, boiler, cargo pump rooms and similar spaces audible alarms of horn or siren sound and optical alarms are to be provided which shall be independent of the discharge of CO2.
+5.4.1 For machinery spaces, boiler, cargo pump rooms and similar spaces audible alarms of horn or siren sound and optical alarms are to be provided which shall be independent of the discharge of $CO_2$ .
 The audible warning is to be automatically actuated a suitable time before flooding occurs and is to be clearly distinguishable from all other alarm signals.

 As adequate shall be considered the period of time necessary to evacuate the space to be flooded but not less than 20 s.
-The system is to be designed such that flooding is not possible before this period of time has elapsed.
+The system is to be designed such that flooding is not possible before this period of time has elapsed by means of a mechanical timer.

-The automatic actuation of the CO2 alarm in the protected space may be realized by e.g. opening the door of the release station.
+The automatic actuation of the $CO_2$ alarm in the protected space may be realized by e.g. opening the door of the release station.